 Let MADABOUTSINTRA.COM be your indispensable companion to ensure a seamless trip.
 Explore our comprehensive guides to discover the must-see attractions, dining spots, and accommodation options.
-Additionally, we offer curated tours tailored to enhance your experience, removing the hassle from sightseeing.
+Additionally, we offer curated tours tailored to enhance your experience, removing the hassle of sightseeing.

 Corresponding to the apparitions, pilgrims flock to Fátima on the 13th day of each month from May to October.
 To accommodate the vast congregation, a monumental white basilica and esplanade were erected.
 Completed in 1953, the courtyard outside boasts twice the capacity of St. Peter's Square in the Vatican.
 Fátima holds profound significance for Catholics, serving as a sacred pilgrimage destination, while also captivating non-believers with its intriguing allure.